repowiserepowise

 The bot is deterministic by design.
 It does not call an LLM to decide whether to comment.
 That keeps it fast, reproducible, and cheap.

 This matters more than it sounds.
 A review bot that depends on model inference for its basic gating logic can change behavior across runs, providers, or prompt revisions.
-A deterministic bot review system avoids that drift.
-Repowise supports multiple LLM providers in the broader platform, but the PR bot’s comment decision path does not need one. (repowise.dev)
+A deterministic bot review system avoids that drift. repowise supports multiple LLM providers in the broader platform, but the PR bot’s comment decision path does not need one. (repowise.dev)

 What determinism buys you